 Get exclusive member benefits & effect social change.
 Join Today

-A pyogenic liver abscess (PLA) is a pocket of pus that forms in the liver in response to an infection or trauma.
-Pus is a fluid composed of white blood cells, dead cells, and bacteria that forms when your body fights off infection.
-In the case of PLA, instead of draining from the infection site, the pus collects in the liver.
+A pyogenic liver abscess (PLA) is a pocket of pus that forms in the liver due to a bacterial infection.
+Pus is a fluid composed of white blood cells and dead cells that typically forms when your body fights off infection.
+In the case of PLA, instead of draining from the infection site, the pus collects in a pocket inside the liver.
 An abscess is usually accompanied by swelling and inflammation in the surrounding area.
 It can cause pain and swelling in the abdomen.

 A pyogenic liver abscess can be fatal if it’s not treated promptly.

 The most common cause of PLA is biliary disease.
-This is a broad term for conditions affecting the liver, pancreas, and gallbladder.
-An inflamed gallbladder is the most common cause for PLA out of all the biliary diseases.
+This is a broad term for conditions in the biliary tree affecting the liver, pancreas, and gallbladder.
+According to Johns Hopkins Medicine, an infected, inflamed common bile duct is associated with up to 50% of liver abscesses.

-According to research published in the Clinical Infectious Diseases (CID), people with diabetes are at 3.6 times the risk for this condition because they’re often more susceptible to infection.
+According to research published in Clinical Infectious Diseases, people with diabetes mellitus are at 3.6 times the risk for this condition because they’re often more susceptible to infection.